 Now I realize that without rules we would have anarchy.
 But without reason we have stupidity.
 On a good day, I tell myself that these cranky old farts are simply misguided souls who need to get a life.
 On a bad day, I just want to tell them to go to you know where.

 As owners, we own our units and everything in them.
 Common areas are shared spaces, not exclusive to a few obnoxious bullies.
 But, like any bully, if we ignore them long enough, they’ll eventually go away.
 If they don’t, it’s time to release the hounds!

 When we think of living in a condo, we often picture ourselves living high in a tower like Rapunzel.
 Whether we have long hair, short hair, or no hair at all – we can’t dispute the fact that the higher we go, the more spectacular the view.

-The truth is that there are a variety of other options available – I myself have a ground floor unit.
+The truth is that there is a variety of other options available – I myself have a ground floor unit.
 Although it was never my intended destination, it was love at first sight.

 Living on the ground floor is like living in a house.
 You forget that you have all those floors towering above your head.
 Without any need to get out and shovel, weed or plant, you have gardens and trees to enjoy.

 There’s a solid feeling about ground floor units.
 From a safety perspective, there is no elevator service during a fire, so what do you do if you’re on the 22nd floor?
 You take the stairs!
 A fireman’s ladder only goes to the 6th floor – 7th floor max.

 So, although real estate agents will tell you to go high or go home, (the higher you go, the more you pay) remember the ground floor unit – the often forgotten gem of condo living.

 I’ve heard many aging boomers say they could never live in a condo filled with a bunch of old people.
 Well, most of us still have a lot of juice left in the blender and there’s comfort in living among others who have been there, done that.